mhvk/baseband-tasks/README.rst

 License
 -------

-Scintillometry is licensed under the GNU General Public License v3.0 - see the ``LICENSE`` file.
+Baseband-tasks is licensed under the GNU General Public License v3.0 - see the ``LICENSE`` file.

 .. _@mhvk: https://github.com/mhvk